rambler-digital-solutions/razzle-addons/packages/multi-entry/README.md

 # Multi Entry Plugin

-Support multiple entries instead of one client
+Support for multiple entries instead of one

 ## Install